 What is CHANCEN eG?

 Study first, pay later based on your income.
 With Income Share Agreements, you can focus on your studies, while CHANCEN eG takes care of your tuition fees partially or completely.
-When you graduate, income-based repayments are made to CHANCEN eG over 8 years.
+When you graduate, income-based repayments are made to CHANCEN eG.

 How to apply?

 This financial aid solution is applicable to finance your tuition fees partially or fully.